 Education and Training Needed to Become a Loan Officer

 Before becoming a loan officer, most applicants earn a bachelor's degree.
 This is usually in finance or business.
-However, some people become loan officers after gaining related experience, such as customer service or sales in a financial environment.
+However, some people become loan officers after gaining related experiences, such as customer service or sales in a financial environment.

 Loan Officer Licensing Requirements